 Bullion bars range in size from 1 gram to 400 ounces (12.4 kg), though for investment purposes it’s best to buy sizes over 1 oz.

 The 1 gram (.032 troy oz) gold bar is the smallest commercial size available.
-Its retail mark-up is a higher percentage compared to larger bars, thus it is mainly used as a gift or novelty item.
-The Perth Mint sell Kangaroo 1g Minted Gold Bar.
+Its retail mark-up is a higher percentage compared to larger bars, thus it’s mainly used as a gift or novelty item.
+Popular 1 gram bars include the Perth Mint Gold Bar and PAMP Gold Bar

 Gold coins